Time For Gold And Miners

 The trend of increasing gold accumulation likely will spread to other smaller central banks which are low on gold in their reserves.
 New demand of gold from all central banks needs to be followed closely.

-Gold Under-valued and Under-owned
+Gold Undervalued and Underowned

-For the past six years, gold has been one of the poorest performing asset.
+For the past six years, gold has been one of the poorest performing assets.
 The bottom was reached in December 2015 and again tested to form a higher low in December 2016.
 With the ongoing raging bull market, gold has largely been ignored and loathed.
 Gold price currently at $1215, about 6% higher than December 2016 low and 13% below July 2016 top, is quite reasonable.
-Mainly, the past 18 month trend is pointing up with higher lows.
+Mainly, the past 18-month trend is pointing up with higher lows.

 Nowadays, ownership of gold as an asset is at a very low point historically of much less than 1%.
 Any change of sentiment that brings gold ownership back to a more normal average will increase demand greatly and will push prices up.

-Let the rotation from growth to value asset begins by owing gold.
+Let the rotation from growth to value asset begin by owning gold.

 Supply and Demand